bugbiteme/ledctrl.blog/README.md

 ledctrl.blog
 ============

-the example from my blog post on 6/31/2013:
+The example from my blog post on 6/31/2013:

 - http://roverpi.blogspot.com/2013/06/taking-leds-to-next-level-web.html